madtic/CoachingPresenceResearch/README.md

 # CoachingPresenceResearch
-Code for coaching presence research project
+Code for coaching presence research project applications for video encoding and encryption